flopach/iox-webserver/README.md

 ```
 app:
   cpuarch: "x86_64"
-  #cpuarch: "aarch64"
 ```

 #### 2. Edit Configuration files

-You may edit the configuration files:
+You can edit the configuration files:

 * **Dockerfile**: Add more files to the webserver
 * **nginx.conf**: Configure your nginx server
-* **index.html**: Change the website running on the server
+* **index.html**: Change the website running on the server and add even more files
 * **entrypoint.sh**: Simple shell script which gets executed when the container starts up.
 You can configure other commands which should run when the container starts.

 ## Versioning